backyard breeders

 Bottom line:

 You wouldn’t want your human child to be born with genetic issues and defects, right?
 Similarly, as a responsible dog parent, you wouldn’t want your dog to be born with genetic issues and defects.
 So, always get a dog from a well-reputed breeder, although it would cost you more, it will be beneficial for you and the dog in the long run.
-And yes, if possible, adopt a dog from the shelter instead of getting one from a breeder because hundreds and thousands of dogs (and other pets) are waiting to be adopted.
+If possible, adopt a dog from the shelter instead of getting one from a breeder because hundreds and thousands of dogs (and other pets) are waiting to be adopted.
 Read Why should you adopt a dog?